emersion/gnomeconnect/README.md

 ## SFTP plugin

-The Android app exposes a SFTP plugin, but it uses `rsa-dss`, which has been removed by default from `ssh` due to security concerns.
+The Android app exposes a SFTP plugin, but it uses `ssh-dss`, which has been removed by default from `ssh` due to security concerns.
 To be able to use it, edit `~/.ssh/config` and add: